 Anxiety disorders are the most common mental illness.
 Research into these disorders has shown that up to 1 in 4 adults will have an anxiety disorder in their lifetime and that up to 1 in 10 people will have an anxiety disorder each year.

 A new study by the University of Waterloo suggests that anxiety can help memory.
-If its go too high or descended into fear, it could lead to the coloring of memories where people begin to associate otherwise neutral elements of an experience to the negative context.
+If it goes too high or descends into fear, it could lead to the coloring of memories, where people begin to associate otherwise neutral elements of an experience to the negative context.

 The investigation of 80 college understudies found that reasonable levels of anxiety really supported individuals in having the capacity to review the subtle elements of occasions.

 Co-author Myra Fernandes, professor in the Department of Psychology at the University of Waterloo, said, “People with high anxiety have to be careful.
 To some degree, there is an optimal level of anxiety that is going to benefit your memory, but we know from other research that high levels of anxiety can cause people to reach a tipping point, which impacts their memories and performance.”